sailfish009/openstructure/modules/mol/base/doc/query.rst

-**rtype** (str): Residue type as given by the DSSP code (e.g. "H" for alpha helix, "E" for extended), "helix" for all helix types, "ext" or "strand" for all beta sheets or "coil" for any type of coil.
+**rtype** (str): Residue type as given by the DSSP code (e.g. "H" for alpha helix, "E" for extended), "helix" for all helix types, "ext" or "strand" for all beta sheets or "coil" for any type of coil (see :class:`SecStructure`).

 **rindex** (int): :attr:`Index<ResidueHandle.index>` of residue handle in chain.
 This index is the same for views and handles.